hpyproject/hpy/docs/api.rst

 Inherit from a built-in type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-HPy also supports to inherit from following built-in types:
+HPy also supports inheriting from following built-in types:

   * ``type``